Joi/joi.github.io/_recipes/Ginisang-Pechay-with-Ground-Pork-and-Shrimp.md

 <p>Add shrimp and bok choy and stir-fry for 3 - 5 min until the bok choy is tender, but not soft.
 If you want, you can separate the leafy part from the thick stems and add them a min or two after the thick parts.</p>
 <p>Add chicken broth (or water if you don't have any) and bring to boil.
 Cover and simmer for 2 - 3 min.</p>
 <p>Add fish sauce and ground black pepper.</p>
+<p>Chinese chicken soup broth usually has a lot of salt in it so you may not need salt.
+If you use stock or broth without salt, you may need to add some.
+Season to taste at end.</p>
 </div>	</div>